cs10/ta-guide/README.md

 ### Keycard Access
 Students get keycard access to the lab automatically, but we need to ask explicitly for keycard access for TAs, Readers, and Academic Interns.

-In order to get keycard access, email [Kevin Mullally](mailto:kevinm@berkeley.edu) with names, SIDs, and proxies (the first set of digits on the back of student IDs) for everyone needing keycard access. **This should be done at least a week before the semester starts, since UCPD only processes requests every Thursday.**
+In order to get keycard access, email [inst](mailto:inst@eecs.berkeley.edu) with names, SIDs, and proxies (the first set of digits on the back of student IDs) for everyone needing keycard access. **This should be done at least a week before the semester starts, since UCPD only processes requests every Thursday.**

 ### Pre-Semester Meeting
 Be sure to schedule a pre-semester meeting with the staff.
 This is usually done a couple days before the semester starts.
 Here are some things usually covered: